Drone Anatomy

 Instructables: "Build a High Performance FPV Camera Quadcopter"

-Detailed steps for an FPV camera quadcopter build, including specific component mounting and soldering 5.
+Detailed steps for an FPV camera quadcopter build, including specific component mounting and soldering 5arrow-up-right.

 https://www.instructables.com/Build-a-High-Performance-FPV-Camera-Quadcopter/